gry-man/Pax-Documents/CentralCommandHandbook.md

   4. Permanent ban

 - **Exploiting and ERP:**
-  - Permanent ban, as these offences are considered severe and always warrant a permanent ban.
+  - Permanent ban, as these offenses are considered severe and always warrant a permanent ban.

 These are always documented with the noting system.